 ‘Lucky you!
 Pay no attention; they are just jealous.’
 He turned to ride away.
 ‘Just so you know, so am I!’
 He laughed and galloped away.

 The Comte established a troop of guards to encompass Ximene.
 Lady Eleanor, however, soon detached herself from this closely guarded group.
-First she sought out the Earl and then she rode alongside John, reaching out to touch his hand.
+First, she sought out the Earl and then she rode alongside John, reaching out to touch his hand.

 ‘This is not working out quite the way you wanted, is it John?
 Both Ximene and the Earl want you to gain access to the castle when we arrive at Foix, though I suspect for very different reasons.
 The truth is that I cannot give you access to the great hall and the towers, which constitute the castle proper.
 That is the Comte’s prerogative.
-I do however have my own suite of apartments on the south west side of the castle.
+I do however have my own suite of apartments on the south-west side of the castle.
 My apartments are within the castle walls but lower down on the rock.
 I will be delighted to offer Piers and yourself hospitality in my apartments.
 I have it in mind that we may start the process of me helping you understand our Cathar ways.
 All you have to do is attend the south-west gate at approximately seven o’clock this evening.
 There are stables within the town walls in the Place de l’Arget.
 Use my name.’

 Lady Eleanor departed to ride alongside Ximene.
 John was still considering Lady Eleanor’s invitation when the Earl returned to his side.

 ‘You are doing well, John.
 I asked Lady Eleanor to give you access to the castle so that you may continue to guard Ximene.
-Lady Eleanor is quite impressed by you and it is not just that you protected Ximene during the hunt.
+Lady Eleanor is quite impressed with you and it is not just that you protected Ximene during the hunt.
 She has made arrangements for Piers and yourself to stay in the chateau.
 I have also gained an invitation to attend this evening.
 Tell Piers nothing until then.
 We will discuss what we must do at that time.’